Simple, Effective Exercises For Lower Back Pain Relief

-Think of these 10 exercises as the simple, corrective movements that you need to do right now to help yourself feel better and to keep your back safe from harm.
+Think of these 10 exercises as the simple, corrective movements that you need to do right now to help yourself feel better and to keep you safe from injury.
 They only take but a minute each and will make a world of difference for you.

 It doesn’t matter where you are, you can do these safe, effective and easy to perform, movements to help you recover faster.

 Click the Titles below to learn the corresponding exercise

 For more in-depth help, explore this site and get the Program that has helped thousands.

-As with all exercises recommended on this site,
+As with all physical activities recommended on this site,

 Important: After trying them, be sure to go the download page for the full course.
-This course reverses your lower back pain issues by teaching you step-by-step, in order, how the correct your back pain long term.
+This course reverses your discomfort by teaching you step-by-step, in order, how to live without discomfort.

 Pain whenever you are sitting

 This lunge helps you to alleviate discomfort due to sitting for long hours at the desk, extensive periods of driving, too much couch sitting and for those with excessive posterior pelvic tilt.
 It is ideal for improving hip flexor flexibility.

 Read this article about what to do when it hurts from too much sitting.

 Pain when you stand for too long

-Long hours of standing can worsen pelvic tilt and tighten the lower back.
+Long hours of standing can worsen pelvic tilt and tighten your lower back.
 If you are experiencing a dull ache and require the need to sit often, this simple but challenging movement will benefit you.

 This lunge also helps to return to neutral posture position.

 When your back is stiff in the morning

 Your hips, lower back and leg muscles tighten overnight

-Use this exercise to help release tension in both the lower back and hips.
-If you find it difficult to sleep due to tightness and stiffness, this exercise will relax those tight areas.
+Use this shift to release tension and tightness.
+If you find it difficult to sleep due to tightness and stiffness, doing this movement regularly will relax those tight areas.